 He suspected it was because he was Black.

 The county club blamed it on a misunderstanding with his application.

 Fuhr wasn't buying it and joined Fox Valley instead, and then later issued a statement when certain groups started threatening members at Transit Valley asking those making the threats to cease doing so.

 President Bill Clinton's first Memorial Day as president did not go smoothly, as he was he lustily booed veterans who turned their backs on him when he came to the Vietnam Veterans Memorial.

 Twenty five years prior to becoming President, Mr. Clinton, as a college student during the Vietnam War era, ducked the draft, criticized the military, and protested the war overseas in Britain.

 Clinton, who received educational deferments to attend college, later promised to join the ROTC when the laws allowing for deferments for graduate school were changed.
 Clinton entered the draft, but when he received a draft number so high that it would have ensured he wouldn't be drafted, Clinton then reneged on his pledge to enter ROTC.

 It is also noteworthy that, with the exception of Barack Obama (who would have been too young to serve) every President since Clinton, including the current occupant of the White House Joe Biden, exercised all manner of deferments to avoid serving in Vietnam.

-You can watch the News 2 You archive on the WGRZ YouTube channel
+You can watch other installments of News 2 You on the WGRZ-TV YouTube Channel.